Skip to content

 2. Finds matching rules in userChatAppRules

-4. If no rules match, no chat app links appear
+4. If no rules match, no assistants appear

 Configure features that affect the entire application.